-(Under forberedelse) Kommisjonsforordning om endring av forordning (EU) 2017/2400 med hensyn til med hensyn til bestemmelse av CO₂-utslipp og drivstofforbruk for mellomtunge og tunge kjøretøyer og tunge busser og introduksjon av elektriske kjøretøyer og andre nye teknologier
+(Utkast) Kommisjonsforordning om endring av forordning (EU) 2017/2400 med hensyn til med hensyn til bestemmelse av CO₂-utslipp og drivstofforbruk for mellomtunge og tunge kjøretøyer og tunge busser og introduksjon av elektriske kjøretøyer og andre nye teknologier

-BAKGRUNN (fra kommisjonsutkastet, engelsk utkgave)
+BAKGRUNN (fra kommisjonsutkastet, engelsk utgave)

-(2) Commission Regulation (EU) 2017/2400 introduces a common method to objectively compare the performance of heavy-duty vehicles placed on the Union market as regards their CO2 emissions and fuel consumption.
-It lays down provisions for the certification of components with an impact on CO2 emissions and fuel consumption of heavy-duty vehicles, introduces a simulation tool for the purpose of determining and declaring CO2 emissions and fuel consumption of those vehicles and lays down, inter alia, requirements for Member States' authorities and manufacturers to verify the conformity of the certification of the components and the conformity of the simulation tool operation.
+(1) Commission Regulation (EU) 2017/2400 introduces a common method to objectively compare the performance of heavy-duty vehicles placed on the Union market as regards their CO2 emissions and fuel consumption.
+It lays down provisions for the certification of components with an impact on CO2 emissions and fuel consumption of heavy-duty vehicles, introduces a simulation tool for the purpose of determining and declaring CO2 emissions and fuel consumption of those vehicles, and lays down, inter alia, requirements for Member States' authorities and manufacturers to verify the conformity of the certification of the components and the conformity of the simulation tool operation.

-verification of calculations of CO2 emissions and fuel consumption, it is appropriate for it to apply for medium lorries and new technologies.
-Due to the complexities of the multi-stage production and approval system that applies for heavy buses, it is not possible at this moment to have the on-road verification testing procedure extended to them.
+(5) As the on-road verification testing procedure has proved to be an important tool for the verification of calculations of CO2 emissions and fuel consumption, it is appropriate for it to apply for medium lorries and new technologies.
+However, due to the complexities of the multi-stage production and approval system that applies for heavy buses, it is not possible at this moment to have the on-road verification testing procedure extended to them.

 (6) Some definitions and requirements in Regulation (EU) 2017/2400 need further clarification and corrections, including further alignment to the CO2 emission performance standards for new heavy-duty vehicles laid down in Regulation (EU) 2019/1242 of the European Parliament and of the Council .